 Can Dementia be treated?

 At present, there is no such thing as a specific cure for Dementia.
 However, scientific research is making constant progress towards improving available treatments and hopefully one day finding a cure or preventive therapy.

 If diagnosed early, sufferers of Dementia can get an appropriate dementia care plan, making it as easy as possible to live with this illness.

-As forms and symptoms of Dementia vary depending on individuals, every treatment should be designed and delivered on an individual basis and in line with personal symptoms, needs and requirements.
+Forms and symptoms of Dementia vary depending on individuals.
+Every treatment should be designed and delivered on an individual basis and in line with personal symptoms, needs and requirements.

 How to help someone with Dementia

 Every single Dementia case is unique, however, for the vast majority of cases, it is essential to offer sensitive and compassionate support to people with dementia.
 This includes bespoke help with dementia care to encourage independence and self-confidence.

 Caring for dementia patients at home also entails making sure their physical health and diet are carefully managed.
 A healthy and nutritious diet combined with regular exercise such as walking, will help preserve physical independence.
 At the same time, it will participate towards fighting depression and improving life quality and expectancy.